 One tactic we use is to start staff meetings with a vulnerability exercise.
 Before our weekly leadership meetings, participants are asked to share something personal with the group.
 The meeting leader comes prepared with a prompt, and everyone weighs in.

 Here are a few topics to get the vulnerability started at your next meeting:

 - Share the greatest lesson you’ve learned from either of your parents.

 - Name your greatest personal challenge and how you overcame it.

 - Name the number one thing you’re struggling with today.

 - Name the most influential person in your life who isn’t related to you.

 Shared vulnerability will help break down barriers and establish trust, and allow you to speak more openly with your team.
+This improved communication will continue to build upon this valuable relationship between employer and employee.
 Vulnerability is also essential when it comes to voicing dissent – which is so important to getting to the heart of the issues that matter most to your business.